Subsidizing Learning About Resilience-building Agricultural Technologies in Mozambique

 Mozambique

-Resilience-building agricultural technologies help rural households in developing countries withstand and recover from climate-related disasters.
-However, sustaining the adoption of these technologies is a challenge because they do not provide benefits in every year.
-This MRR Innovation Lab project in Mozambique is testing short-term subsidy and training programs for rural households to learn about stress-tolerant maize bundled with index insurance for a seed-replacement guarantee.
+Resilience-building agricultural technologies help rural households withstand and recover from climate-related disasters.
+However, sustaining the adoption of these technologies is a challenge, partially because their largest benefits are not visible every year.
+This MRR Innovation Lab project in Mozambique is testing short-term subsidy and training programs that help rural households learn about the benefits offered by bundling stress-tolerant maize with index insurance.
 The project contributes evidence on how to spark lasting adoption for resilience-building technologies.

 Project Overview